 H2OPE Biofuels News

-February 2013: NEW CEO, Delaware CAT grant, H2OPE Lab Moves to Lewes, DE
+February 2013: Delaware CAT grant, H2OPE Lab Moves to Lewes, DE

 June 2012: Named a finalist in the American Chemical Society green business plan competition.